-- Percentage-of-Use Method Multiply the investment in each asset by a fraction where Idaho use is the numerator and total use is the denominator.
-You can measure usage by machine hours, mileage or any other method that accurately reflects the usage. - Property Factor Numerator Method Use the amount included in the Idaho property numerator for each asset.
+Percentage-of-Use Method - Multiply the investment in each asset by a fraction where Idaho use is the numerator and total use is the denominator.
+Use can be measured by machine hours, mileage, or any other method that accurately reflects the use.
+2. Property Factor Numerator Method - Use the amount included in the Idaho property numerator for each asset.